chaunceyb/1011-Final-Project/README.md

 Besides regular attention, you can also select model without attention, or self-attention as encoder.
 A fully self-attention model is available in `./other/` directory.

+#### Plotting the Attention Alignment

+Using the argument `plot` can create a graph of attention alignment in the `./display/` directory.
+Note that some characters may not render in all environments due to missing fonts.

 ## Features for Evaluations

 Below are the options for the evaluation.